Borislavsl/AutoCadPluginShowMessage/README.md

 Start the project

-In Autocad Open a new drawing.
+In Autocad open a new drawing.
 Enter at the command line NETLOAD and select in the project folder bin\debug AutoCadPluginShowMessage.dll

 A tool bar is created with three buttons.
 Clicking on them, they execute respectively: